dchouffani/megr2156-portfolio/docs/assignments/A04/index.md

 I learned how to find the cross sectional geometry using beam stress and deflection equations.
 One mistake I made during the design process was calculating the bending length for Feature 2.
 Initially, I used the height of Feature 1, but I later realized from the appendix that the bending length needed to include the bolt hole location.
 I reevaluated my setup and corrected my calculations.

+This assignment took me approximately 6 hours to complete.
+Most of the time was spent determining appropriate dimensions and modeling my design in SolidWorks.

 ## Appendix

 ### Motor Mount Research